freefood89/freefood89.github.io/_posts/2016-02-10-yet-another-elk-tutorial.md

 author: Rentaro
 ---

 Many others have blogged on how to get started with the ELK (Elasticsearch-Logstash-Kibana) log centralization stack.
 However, despite having read many parts of the documentation I still had issues understanding how it all worked.

-so I go over it in a way that would have been helpful for me.
+I go over it in a way that I think would have been helpful for me.

 ## Introduction